-The Portfolio's fixed income holdings in the Spectrum Income Fund posted a strong gain for the full year ended June 30, 2011, and outperformed its benchmark, the Barclays Capital U.S. Aggregate Index.
-Its exposure to high yield bonds, non-U.S. dollar denominated bonds, and dividend-paying stocks benefited relative performance over the 12-month period.
-Absolute returns were in the single digits for the last six months of the reporting period and the Fund continued to outperform relative to its benchmark.
-Relative returns over the six month period were helped by allocations to non-U.S. dollar and high yield bonds, which are diversifying sectors that are not included in the Fund's benchmark.
+The Portfolio's fixed income holdings in the Spectrum Income Fund posted a solid gain for the full year ended June 30, 2012, as did its benchmark, the Barclays U.S. Aggregate Index.
+However, the Spectrum Income Fund underperformed its benchmark over the 12-month period.
+Its exposure to high yield bonds, non-U.S. bonds, and dividend-paying stocks weighed on relative performance over the period.
+Over the six-month period ended June 30, 2012, the Spectrum Income Fund had solid returns and outperformed its benchmark, primarily due to out-of-benchmark allocations in dividend-paying equities, high yield bonds, and emerging market bonds.